At some point in the past week (or five minutes ago after a Google search), you’ve made a resolution to change your life.

 Before we do ANYTHING with actually building habits, you need a damn good reason as to why you want to build them in the first place or the changes will never stick.

-Without a good reason, you’re dead in the water:
+And if you don’t have a good reason, you’re dead in the water:

 If you’re here because you decided you “should” get in shape, you’re going to fail the second life gets busy.